-Fall Section A: Meets Saturdays beginning October 29.
+Winter Section A: Meets Saturdays beginning January 20.

 Outside of class, students will be assigned readings and small projects that should take between one and two hours each week.
 There will be one reflective, short writing assignment as well as a field assignment.

 In addition to full-price tickets, a limited number of no-pay spots are available for this course.
 Please note that these tickets are reserved for those who would not otherwise be able to take this course and who expect to attend all sessions.
 No-pay spots are distributed via a randomized drawing two weeks before each course begins.
 For more information and to apply for a no-pay spot, please click here.
 To learn more about our pricing model and randomized selection process for no-pay spots, please visit our FAQ page.

 Please take a moment to review our community guidelines for students, which aim to share our classroom ethos and help set the stage for the best possible learning experience.

 Atlas Obscura Online Courses

 Atlas Obscura Courses offer opportunities for participants to emerge with new skills, knowledge, connections, and perspectives through multi-session classes designed and taught by expert instructors.
 To learn more about our current course offerings, please visit www.atlasobscura.com/online-courses.
 For answers to commonly asked questions, check out our FAQ page here.